 Nitrites—used primarily as sexual enhancers

-- Organic nitrites are volatiles that include cyclohexyl, butyl, and amyl nitrites, commonly known as “poppers.”
+- Organic nitrites are volatiles that includes cyclohexyl, butyl, and amyl nitrites, commonly known as “poppers.”
 Amyl nitrite is still used in certain diagnostic medical procedures.
 When marketed for illicit use, organic nitrites are often sold in small brown bottles labeled as “video head cleaner,” “room odorizer,” “leather cleaner,” or “liquid aroma.”

 A gas used as a propellant in whipped cream aerosol containers, nitrous oxide, is used as a recreational drug.
 A whipped cream charger (also called whippits, whippets nossies, nangs, or chargers) is a steel cylinder or cartridge filled with nitrous oxide (N2O) that is used as a whipping agent in a whipped cream dispenser.
 The narrow end of a charger has a foil covering which is broken to release the gas.